 Iowa coach Lisa Bluder says one of the things she enjoys most about practice is seeing what Clark might come up with that day.
 Clark is the on-court maestro for an Iowa starting five -- along with Monika Czinano, Gabbie Marshall, Kate Martin and McKenna Warnock -- which has played almost every game of the past three years together.
 Iowa advanced to the Sweet 16 in 2021, but was upset in the second round last season.

-What makes her so good and so mesmerizing to watch?
-We asked Sue Bird, Curry, Sabrina Ionescu and Ticha Penicheiro to help analyze Clark's game.
+What makes Clark so good and so mesmerizing to watch?
+We asked Sue Bird, Curry, Sabrina Ionescu and Ticha Penicheiro to help analyze Clark's game before the tournament started.

 Steph Curry on Clark's range: 'She's always in balance'